DominikUch/Portfolio_Dominik_Uchman/README.md

 ---

 ## 📂 How to Explore
-Each project is self-contained in its folder, with source code, data, and supporting files.
-For Excel dashboards, download the `.xlsx` file and explore the interactive features.
+Each project is self-contained in its folder, with source code, data, and its own **README** file that describes the contents, structure, and usage of that specific folder.
+Please open the **README** files in each folder for detailed instructions and explanations.

 ---